Joseph Wilson, Former Diplomat Who Challenged Basis Of The Iraq War, Dies At 69

 Wilson and Plame became widely recognized celebrities for years after the events unfolded.
 Both wrote memoirs of the ordeal, and Plame's book Fair Game was made into a 2010 feature film starring Sean Penn and Naomi Watts.
 Plame became a professional speaker and is now running for Congress as a Democrat in New Mexico.

-In a telephone interview with the New York Times on Friday, Plame said that Wilson never regretted writing the op-ed that catapulted them both into the national spotlight.
+In a telephone interview with The New York Times on Friday, Plame said that Wilson never regretted writing the op-ed that catapulted them both into the national spotlight.

 "He did it because he felt it was his responsibility as a citizen.
-It was not done out of partisan motivation, despite how it was spun," she told The Times.
+It was not done out of partisan motivation, despite how it was spun," she told the Times.

 "He had the heart of a lion," she said.
 "He's an American hero."